googleapis/google-cloud-cpp/google/cloud/support/README.md

 # Google Cloud Support API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Google Cloud Support API][cloud-service-docs], a service to Manages Google Cloud technical support cases for Customer Care support offerings.
+This directory contains an idiomatic C++ client library for the [Google Cloud Support API][cloud-service-docs], a service to integrate Cloud Customer Care with your organization's customer relationship management (CRM) system.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).